yuchenkan/gcc-jump/README.md

 # gcc-jump
 C code explorer implemented with gcc-plugin, used as vim-plugin.
+With gcc's help, we can build a very precise jump table with, for example, conditional macros considered.
+I use this to read source code of glibc, valgrind and linux-kernel(in user mode).

 ## quick start

-Suppose the gcc-jump is checkout at `$GCJ_ROOT/gcc-jump`.
+Suppose the gcc-jump is cloned to `$GCJ_ROOT/gcc-jump`.
+We are going to build a gcc with our patch and build the plugin to work with the gcc.

 1. download gcc source code